SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSContactAgent/GetMyContact.md

 so.topic: reference
 ---

+# NSContactEntity GetMyContact()

 Gets the contact belonging to the currently logged on user.

 **Returns:** NSContactEntity